-Pla Planning for the Future - High level Action Plan Sup porting Independent Living Lead Department Target Date 1.
-We will explore other methods of construction (e.g. offsite construction of pods) for our major adaptations process and consider the benefits this may have for older people.
-Asset Management 2020/21 2.
+Planning for the Future - High level Action Plan Supporting Independent Living Lead Department Target Date 1.
+We will explore other methods of construction for our major adaptations process and consider the benefits this may have for older people.
+Asset Management 2021/22 onwards 2.
 When delivering our planned maintenance programme and response maintenance service we will take the needs of our older tenants into account to ensure the home meets their needs, where possible.
 Asset Management Annually 3.
 We will deliver an enhanced major and minor adaptations service to support independent living for our customers, including older people.
 We have a commitment through our Corporate Plan to reduce end to end times for the major adaptation process.
 Asset Management Annually 4.
-We will use a variety of methods to promote our Disabled Facilities Grants process and again we have a commitment in our Corporate Plan to aim to further improve end to end times for our Disabled Facilities Grants for our customers, including older people (against 2018/19 baseline performance).
+We will use a variety of methods to promote our Disabled Facilities Grants process and again we have a commitment in our Corporate Plan to aim to further improve end to end times for our Disabled Facilities Grants for our customers, including older people against an agreed performance baseline.
 Regional Services Annually 5.
 Subject to funding, we will continue to administer a Boiler Replacement and Affordable Warmth grant schemes to benefit a range of our customers, including older people.
 Regional Services Annually (subject to budget) 6.
 We will aim to reduce Fuel Poverty through partnership working for our oil buying clubs and through providing energy advice and assistance.
 Regional Services Annually 7.
-We will increase the use of Floating Support to 16% of the overall budget during 2020/21 and will increase the number of floating support services for older people.
-Regional Services 2020/21 8.
+We will maximise the use of Floating Support for older people and will increase the number of floating support services for older people where appropriate, subject to available funding.
+Regional Services 2020/21 onwards 8.
 We will explore the use assistive technology has to play in supporting independent living and sustaining and supporting tenancies.
 Landlord Services Annually 9.
-We will develop a Strategic Needs Assessment for the Supporting People Programme which will take into account demographic trends for service provision (including older people) to inform how we deliver services.
-Regional Services 2020/21
+Consider and respond appropriately to the findings of the Strategic Needs Assessment, which will outline the needs of Older People in the short to medium term for services we deliver.
+Regional Services 2021/22 onwards

-Theme 2 - Promoting and Maintaining People's Dignity
+Theme 2 -Promoting and Maintaining People's Dignity